Cancel anytime

 Core Business Areas

-- Semiconductor Manufacturing: TSMC's core business is manufacturing semiconductors for other companies.
-They produce a wide range of chips using various technologies and processes.
+- Wafer Fabrication: TSMC's core business is manufacturing integrated circuits (ICs) on silicon wafers for fabless semiconductor companies.
+This includes a wide range of technologies and node sizes.

 Leadership and Structure